Sreyanth99/Diabetes-Prediction/README.md

 ![image](https://github.com/user-attachments/assets/4ed55925-2930-40b5-9dfe-74fa70fb2534)

 For the purpose of training the model, we dropped the outcome column. \
-Perform the train-test split with the size of 0.2 for the train set
+Perform the train-test split with the size of 0.2 for the test set

 # Decision Tree
 A decision tree builds models in a tree structure.
 It splits down a data set into smaller and